olvaffe/olv-notes/graphics/apis/vulkan.md

   - layout transition makes sure the format metadata is resolved to the format data for the destination operation
   - tiling specifies whether the format data is tiled or not
+  - Image layout is per-image subresource.
+Separate image subresources of the same image can be in different layouts at the same time, with the exception that depth and stencil aspects of a given image subresource can only be in different layouts if the `separateDepthStencilLayouts` feature is enabled.
 - DRM modifiers
   - `VK_IMAGE_TILING_DRM_FORMAT_MODIFIER_EXT` mixes tiling and layout
     together.
 Format data and format metadata reside on different memory